Ohio Criminal Statute of Limitations Laws

 |

-Note: State laws are constantly changing through decisions from higher courts, the enactment of newly signed legislation, and other means.
-While we strive to ensure the accuracy of these pages, you should contact an Ohio criminal defense attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are constantly changing.
+While we strive to ensure the accuracy of these pages, you should contact an Ohio criminal defense attorney or conduct legal research to verify your state laws.

 Can I Solve This on My Own or Do I Need an Attorney?